dannycuevas/devops-engineering/git-cheatsheet.md

 git restore FILE-NAME
 git restore variables.tf

--If you have accidentally ADDED a file to your "Staging Area" with git add, and you actually do not wish to include that file in the next commit, you can remote that file from staging git restore --staged FILE-NAME
+-If you have accidentally ADDED a file to your "Staging Area" with git add, and you actually do not wish to include that file in the next commit, you can remove that file from staging
+-Removing a file from the Staging Area (committed file), moves back the file in the previous state as a "modified file" only

+git restore --staged FILE-NAME git restore --staged story1.txt

 -To undo your commits, you can use git reset to reset the repo back to a specific commit, also the commits will be gone as well